charalav7/SEDS/README.md

 # SEDS (Software Engineering of Distributed Systems)
-Code solutions for courses in 'MSc.
-Software Engineering of Distributed Systems, KTH, 2017'.
+Code solutions for courses in Uni.